-The results were not reported properly to all required parties because District officials did not ensure that the former Director understood the reporting requirements for water testing results and did not review his work.
-Additionally, the District did not develop a sampling plan that properly addressed potable water outlet sampling, testing and reporting for lead contamination.
-Developing clear procedures identifying all officials involved and their roles and responsibilities may lower the risk that the District will miss reporting deadlines during future testing cycles.
+The Superintendent told us all health-related reporting, including lead testing results, was the responsibility of the nurse's office.
+The District had a substitute nurse at the time Cycle Two testing and reporting was done, and she told us she was unfamiliar with the requirement for reporting lead test results to the local health department.
+However, District officials, specifically those charged with oversight of District operations, are still responsible for ensuring timely reporting.
+Also, the District did not develop a sampling plan that properly addressed potable water outlet sampling, testing and reporting for lead contamination.
+Developing clear procedures identifying all officials involved and what their roles and responsibilities are may lower the risk that the District will miss reporting deadlines during future testing cycles.